11 Customizing Graphs

 An Origin Theme is a file containing a set of object properties.
 There are four kinds of Theme files in Origin:

-- To apply the copied formats to a single graph, right-click on your target graph and choose Paste Format To.
-Again, there may be a Paste Format shortcut menu item with sub-items that limit what to paste.
-The formatting option(s) from your source graph should be applied to your target graph.
+- To apply the copied formats to a single object, right-click on your target graph and choose Paste Format To.
+Again, this shortcut menu might has some sub-items that limit what to paste.
+In this way, the formatting option(s) from your source object should be applied to your target object.

-Theme Organizer (Tools: Theme Organizer) to organize and apply Themes to graphs.
+Theme Organizer (Preferences: Theme Organizer) to organize and apply Themes to graphs.
 With this dialog box you can apply a graph Theme simultaneously to multiple graphs in the Origin project file.

 To combine multiple Themes in the Theme Organizer dialog box: